 Fungal infection of the foot (mycosis of the foot, epidermophytia of the feet)

-Fungi love a humid environment — gyms, saunas and sweaty socks and shoes.
-Contaminated floors, towels or clothes contribute to the easy spread of mycoses.
+Fungi love a humid environment — gyms, saunas, and sweaty socks and shoes.
+Contaminated floors, towels, or clothes contribute to the easy spread of mycoses.

 Most cases of yeast infection can be diagnosed only by symptoms.
-In more serious or recurrent cases, it may be necessary to study the material from skin lesions, which is collected by scraping off the skin with a blunt scalpel.
+In more serious or recurrent cases, it may be necessary to study the material from skin lesions, which are collected by scraping off the skin with a blunt scalpel.
 Mild cases can be treated with an over-the-counter antifungal cream or spray.
 Serious or persistent infections may require oral antifungal treatment.
 Terbinafine or itraconazole may be prescribed for up to six months.

 Nail fungus (onychomycosis)